jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 article_type: Article
 title: 9 lessons from living by crackheads & crack dealers
 permalink: /crackhead/
 tags:
   - living-in-the-hood
 categories:
   - life-lessons
-image: /assets/images/posts/ed-latimore-freeway-rick-ross-crackhead.png
+image: /assets/images/posts/9-things-i-learned-living-next-to-crackheads.png
 description: >-
   I grew up in the projects and learned a lot about crackheads and crack dealers.
-Here are some little known facts about them.
+Here are some little-known facts about them.
 ---
 In the ghetto, there are crackheads.
 In case you didn’t know, crackheads are people addicted to crack-cocaine.
 Crackheads and the ghetto go together like Kool-Aid and fried chicken.